lblod/kieslijsten-converter/README.md

 ## configuring this converter

 1. place the required data in `data/db/toLoad`.
+Or start from a database containing these items.

 - person uri's with a link to their identifier (rrn)
 - previously generated administrative bodies for the new legislature